 Triphala is an ancient Ayurvedic preparation of three dried fruits – amalaki, bibhitaki and haritaki – with incredible body cleansing and rejuvenating properties.

 Taken in a certain way and at a certain time, triphala is a highly effective digestive system cleanser, gently clearing away trapped waste products and toxic compounds.
 Importantly, triphala doesn’t just clear out your system, it also nourishes and rejuvenates the membrane lining of the gastrointestinal tract.

 Triphala has many other beneficial effects on your body, including cleansing the liver and kidneys and purifying the blood.
 I’d recommend reading more about triphala’s many health benefits here.
 For this page, let’s focus on using it to lose weight.

 How to Use Triphala for Weight Loss

 Practitioners of Ayurveda recommend taking triphala churna in water as a tea.
 They believe it is important to taste the mixture to get its full benefits and start off the positive effect it has on your digestive process.

 To be honest, the tea doesn’t taste that great when you first start.
 Especially to Western taste buds, conditioned to expect everything to be sweet.
 But if losing weight is important to you, can you handle downing something that isn’t saturated in fattening sugar?

 Interestingly, after a while it seems to lose its bitterness and becomes much more palatable.
 Perhaps this is due to the balance of tastes said to be present in triphala.
 According to Ayurvedic theory, we taste what we most need when we are out of balance.

 If you think the taste could stop you using it regularly then triphala capsules are available and admittedly more convenient than the powder.

-If you’re making the tea, start off by adding a relatively level teaspoon of this organic triphala powder to a cup of hot but not quite boiling water (turn off the kettle before it boils or use hot water from the tap).
+If you’re making the tea, start off by adding a relatively level teaspoon of high quality triphala powder like this to a cup of hot but not quite boiling water (turn off the kettle before it boils or use hot water from the tap).
 Don’t add any sugar or honey.
 Stir it up well then let it sit for at least twenty minutes, preferably an hour or more to let the beneficial compounds really infuse into the water.